brickblock-io/employee-handbook/README.md

    No big deal, just let your team know what's up and catch up on your work the previous or next day.
 * You get the idea 🙂

+## Remote Work 🛋

+### Deep Work Days

+On Mondays, Wednesdays, and Fridays we all work from the office.

+Tuesdays and Thursdays are our ["Deep Work"](http://www.calnewport.com/books/deep-work/) days on which you're free to work from home, or a coffee shop or coworking space if you prefer.

+### Remote Week

+On top of our two weekly deep work days, we additionally allow every engineer 1 full week per year to work from wherever they want.
+For example you can extend your holiday stay by 1 week and work from the pool, or go home early for Christmas and work from the comfort of your parents' fireplace.

 ## Holidays 🌴